microsoft/BotFramework-FunctionalTests/specs/TransciptTestRunner.md

 ![Phase 1 Diagram](media/TestFlowChart.png)

 In the modified Page Object Model the XUnit tests will interact with the "Page Object" (read Test Runner) that is a single parent bot.
-The parent bot knows about a skill bot and knows what commands that bot support.
+The parent bot knows about a skill bot, how to contact it, and what commands that bot support.
+This is the Page Object model advantage.
 The parent bot will be responsible for calling into the skill bot, sending a command in the form of an activity and receiving a response from the skill, and forwarding that back to Xunit for validation.

 Xunit tests should look something like this:

 ```
+var text = "hello"
-var activity = SendActivity(bot=Constants.EchoSkillBot, command=Constants.EchoSkillBot.echoHello)
+var activity = await SendActivity(bot=Constants.EchoSkillBot, command=Constants.EchoSkillBot.echoHello, text=text)
-Assert(activity.text, Constants.EchoSkillBot.echoHello)
+Assert(activity.text, $"Echo: {text}")
 ```

 This is, more or less, what we have today excluding the small amount of Page Objectification.
 This allows us to cover highly structured and uninteresting scenarios to ensure all of the piping works.